Working With an Ottawa Realtor

 A real estate brokerage representing a buyer must do what is best for the buyer.

-A written contract, called a buyer representation agreement, creates an agency relationship between the buyer and the brokerage, and establishes buyer representation.
+A written contract, called a buyer representation agreement, creates an agency relationship between the buyer and the brokerage, and establishes buyer representation as their realtor in Ottawa.
 It also explains services the brokerage will provide, establishes a fee arrangement for the Realtor’s services and specifies what obligations a buyer may have.

 Typically, buyers will be obligated to work exclusively with that company for a period of time.